Rural Municipality of Blaine Lake No. 434: Blaine Lakes IBA

-The Blaine Lakes (SK 082) Important Bird Area (IBA) of Canada covers the saline Blain Lakes and an area of 130.51 km2.
+The Blaine Lakes (SK 082) Important Bird Area (IBA) of Canada covers the saline Blaine Lakes and an area of 130.51 km2.
 The Blaine Lakes consist of two bodies of water that are mostly within the RM of Blaine Lake.
 The western end of the southern lake is in the neighbouring RM of Redberry No. 435.
 The nearest communities are Blaine Lake and Krydor and access is from Highway 40.
 The lakes are shallow and depend on run off from intermittent creeks.
 During dry years, water levels drop significantly and extensive mudflats form.
 The IBA is important habitat for birds such as the rusty blackbird, sanderling, and whooping crane.

 Petrofka Recreation Site

 Petrofka Recreation Site is a small, free provincially owned campground and recreation area on the west bank of the North Saskatchewan River in the RM of Blaine Lake.
 The park, which is accessed from Highway 12, was founded in 1991 and covers an area of 62 acres.
 It was named after the nearby Doukhobor village of Petrofka.
 The village was established in 1899 and then abandoned in 1929.
 There are two historical sites at the park, Petrofka Springs and Petrofka Ferry Historical Monument.
 The Petrofka Bridge replaced the ferry in 1962, and the springs are a natural spring in the area.